Epidemic typhus: Treatment

 The infection is treated with antibiotics.
 Intravenous fluids and oxygen may be needed to stabilize the patient.
 There is a significant disparity between the untreated mortality and treated mortality rates: 10-60% untreated versus close to 0% treated with antibiotics within 8 days of initial infection.
 Tetracycline, chloramphenicol, and doxycycline are commonly used.
-Infection can also be prevented by vaccination.

 Some of the simplest methods of prevention and treatment focus on preventing infestation of body lice.
 Completely changing the clothing, washing the infested clothing in hot water, and in some cases also treating recently used bedsheets all help to prevent typhus by removing potentially infected lice.
 Clothes left unworn and unwashed for 7 days also result in the death of both lice and their eggs, as they have no access to a human host.
 Another form of lice prevention requires dusting infested clothing with a powder consisting of 10% DDT, 1% malathion, or 1% permethrin, which kill lice and their eggs.

 Other preventive measures for individuals are to avoid unhygienic, extremely overcrowded areas where the causative organisms can jump from person to person.
 In addition, they are warned to keep a distance from larger rodents that carry lice, such as rats, squirrels, or opossums.